martinthomson/is-the-future/draft-thomson-is-the-future.md

 comprehensive, so there could be exceptions.

-# Independent Submission Stream Issues Problems
+# Independent Submission Stream Problems

 The largest category from which publication on the stream is sought is for protocol specification.
 Though it is hard to definitively point to specific motivations for each document, some trends are recognizable.
-This section explores obvious trends.
+This section explores obvious trends and potential problems with the established pattern of publication on the stream.

 ## Protocol Specifications {#contention}